girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_11_Nozzlediameter.png](doc/3D_Printing_11_Nozzlediameter.png)

-> The different nozzle diameters and their corresponding layerheight.
-You can clearly see the influence to the printresolution (amount of details in the print) (Source: youtube.com/The3DPrintGeneral)
+> The different nozzle diameters and their corresponding layer height.
+You can clearly see the influence to the print resolution (amount of details in the print) (Source: youtube.com/The3DPrintGeneral)